JohnCoker/pictureframe/config/README.md

 Any file that ends with one of the extensions specified in `server.js` is assumed to be a picture image.
 File extensions should be specified as lower-case, but are case-insensitive when comparing file names.

+It is best to resize and crop your images to the resolution of the TV.
+The picture frame will maintain the aspect ratio of the original image so that the picture fills the screen vertically.
+This may result in black bars or part of the image being cut off on the left and right.

+Older TVs will have an "HD" resolution of 1920×1080 (1080p) and modern TVs will have a "4K" resolution of 3840×2160 (2160p).
+See [4K resolution](https://en.wikipedia.org/wiki/4K_resolution) for information.

+Note that many TVs will not display the outer edges of the image so make sure important details are not at the very edge.
+This is generally not a problem for natural images, but can noticeably affect graphic art.

 ## Security Warning

 The web server is accessed without a password, so any picture files located in the configured directory are